 - switching to gentle cleansers and products that are suitable for sensitive skin

 Ear eczema is not usually severe.
-However, the itchiness and dry skin can be frustrating, and these symptoms can get worse if people scratch the affected area.
-Eczema inside the ear can also make people prone to ear canal infections.
+However, the itchiness and dry skin can be frustrating, especially if it affects the ear.

-However, with proper treatment, eczema generally clears up with no long-term effects.
-Most people with ear eczema can successfully manage their condition with the help of a doctor and some home remedies and lifestyle changes.
+With proper treatment, ear eczema generally clears up with no long-term effects.
+Most people with ear eczema can successfully manage their condition with the help of a doctor, home remedies, and lifestyle changes.